optimumtact/byond-regex/README.md

 it has been slightly modified to properly compile on linux platforms

-    Packages required to build (debian/ubuntu platforms)
+    Packages required to build (debian/ubuntu platforms) (assumes 64 bit)
     #gcc multilib
     sudo apt-get install gcc-4.9-multilib g++-4.9-multilib
     #lib boost regex
+    dpkg --add-architecture i386
     sudo apt-get install libboostregex-dev:i386

+If you're only on 32 bit, then it should be enough to simply

+    sudo apt-get install libboostregex-dev

-On most systems it should be enough to invoke make to build the shared library - Please note that it always builds a 32 bit lib, as byond doesn't support 64 bit libraries
+Then simply invoke make to build the shared library - Please note that it always builds a 32 bit lib, as byond doesn't support 64 bit libraries

     make
+    #Move the library to the shared libs folder (Note instructions here are likely debian specific)
     sudo mv libbygex.so /usr/local/lib/
+    #Recalculate the lib paths
     sudo ldconfig

 You can then test that this has installed by invoking the following